waynegramlich/ROS_Notes/README.md

 * Run the debootstrap command:

-        # Get the command from Mike
+        # Get the debootstrap command arguments from Mike

-* Copy some files over:
+* Copy `/etc/fstab`:

         cp /etc/fstab ~/ubuntu/etc

+* Copy and edit `/etc/resolv.conf`

         cp /etc/resolv.conf ~/ubuntu/resolve.conf

+  Notice that `resolv` is spelled without an `e`.
+(It is an old archaic Unix thing.)
+Edit `/etc/resolv` so that the two `nameserver` lines look like:

+        nameserver 8.8.8.8
+        nameserver 8.8.4.4

+* Copy and edit `/etc/hostname`:

         cp /etc/hostname ~/ubuntu/hostname

+  If you want to change the hostname from `pi` to something else please do so.

+* Copy and edit `/etc/hosts`:

         cp /etc/hosts ~/ubuntu/hosts

+  Edit `/etc/hosts` to change all occurrences of `pi` to your new host name.
+(See previous step.)

 * Mount `/proc` on `~/ubuntu/proc`: